potato-gang/tamuCTF/Russian Nesting Doll/README.md

 ```

 So we can see that the base64 transmitted via the queries contains a GPG message.
-I wrote a little [script](./parse.py) that extracts all DNS requests from the pcap
+Using a [script](./parse.py) we can extracts all DNS requests from the pcap
-and saves the base64 part to disk.
-One line in this file equals one packet from the pcap file.
-If we try to decode this it first looks like we got an encrypted gpg message but after some scrolling you see this:
+and save the base64 part to disk (one line in this file equals one packet from the pcap file).
+After decoding this it looks like we got a valid gpg message except for the following part:
 ![](./garbage.png)
 So obviously something went wrong.
-Looking deeper into this you can notice that the first line of the encoded input that yields that garbage is a duplicate of the previous line.
+Looking deeper into this we can see that the first line of the base64 input that converts to non-printable characters is a duplicate of the previous line.
 If we remove all duplicate lines from the file we get a valid gpg message (stage 1).

 #### Stage 2
 We can decrypt this with the keys we extracted previously and we get a gzip file.
+The password is the same password used in the FTP communication: `howdy`.

 #### Stage 3
-Unzipping that file yields a tar file.
+Unzipping the gzip file yields a tar file.

 #### Stage 4
 Extracting that tar archive yields 10 files ("...encoded", "....encoded", ".....encoded", ...).